rgee0/openfaas-on-digitalocean/README.md

 $ export DOTOKEN=<API token>
 $ curl -X GET -H 'Content-Type: application/json' -H 'Authorization: Bearer '$DOTOKEN "https://api.digitalocean.com/v2/account/keys" 2>/dev/null | python -m json.tool
 ```
+Look at the “ssh_keys” section and pick one of the SSH keys you want to use to log into the new droplet we will create.
+Use the “name” field to identify the key and then copy the “id” field

 * size_slug